 In 1523 Pedro de Alvarado was sent with a force of Spaniards to Guatemala.
-The Spaniards had a great technological advantage over the indigenous people and by 1540 they ruled whole area.
+The Spaniards had a great technological advantage over the indigenous people and by 1540 they ruled the whole area.

 The Spaniards then became the ruling class.
-Meanwhile, the indigenous people were converted to Christianity (although they actually kept many of their old beliefs) and the church became very rich and powerful in Guatemala.
+Meanwhile, the indigenous people were converted to Christianity (although they kept many of their old beliefs) and the church became very rich and powerful in Guatemala.
 Meanwhile, society in Guatemala was divided with those people born in Spain at the top.
 People of Spanish descent born in Guatemala were second in rank.
 Next came those of mixed race.
 At the bottom were indigenous people.

 Guatemala became independent of Spain in 1821.
 It was annexed by Mexico for a short time but in 1823 Guatemala became part of the United Provinces of Central America with Nicaragua, El Salvador, Costa Rica, and Honduras.
 However, the union was short-lived.
 It broke up completely in 1840.